STXT - Semantic Text

 8.2 Compatibility with children

-The recommended type set is the same as STXT-SCHEMA-SPEC.
+The recommended set of types is the same as STXT-SCHEMA-SPEC.

 9. ENUM and value list

-If the type is ENUM, the template MAY declare a list of allowed values.
+If the type is ENUM, the template MUST declare a list of allowed values, with at least one value.

 The value list is specified with brackets [...] after the type: